 Matthew advises and represents clients in all these cases without them needing a solicitor.

 Matrimonial Finance and Divorce

-Matthew has a very busy practice representing husbands and wives in proceedings to divide their assets after separation, including in negotiations, in mediation and multi-day final hearings.
+Matthew has a very busy practice representing husbands and wives in proceedings to divide their assets after separation, including in negotiations, in arbitration, in mediation and multi-day final hearings.
 Matthew has a particular interest in the forensic nature of this work.
 He acts in cases of alleged fraud and those involving third party or trust issues.
 He represents these third parties, such as the parents of the separating couple, where there is a claim the relative owns matrimonial property.

 His experience includes successfully arguing for the non-recognition of nuptial agreements and resisting extensive findings of fraud and asset dissipation in multi-day hearings.
 He advises foreign domiciled clients on the settlement of their financial disputes in England and has appeared for German, Canadian and Emirate clients in the High Court.

 Matthew provides advice on the prospects of success in writing and is available to meet with clients by video facilitates where that is preferred.

 Matthew is an expert in advising unmarried couples on the division of their property when they separate and assisting them in making or responding to claims.
 He also advises couples on living together, including the preparation of cohabitation agreements to decide how property should be divided if they separate in the future.